 Going Back to School During COVID-19: News and Updates

-What will school look like during the 2020-2021 school year?
+What does school look like during this unprecedented 2020-2021 school year — and into the Fall of 2021?
 Learn more from the following resources, which include news headlines, expert recommendations, and statements from professional organizations.
 For information related to social-emotional learning and impacts of the crisis, see our related resource page.

 What kinds of decisions will schools, educators, and families have to make about how schools work in the 2020-2021 school year?
 Learn more from these updates.

 This toolkit from the National Comprehensive Center is designed to help principals organize their approach to reopening and includes tools, tip sheets, and suggestions for action.
 Topics range from the nuts and bolts of social distancing and cleaning protocols to building the school community by emphasizing what everyone has in common.

 What are some of the ways that federal, state, and local policy will impact schools in the coming year?
 Learn more from these news headlines and reports.

 Learn more about what’s working in distance learning — or not, as well as the way that the digital divide impacts students’ opportunities for learning and growth.